Somali military vows ‘retaliation’ over Al Shabab bomb attack

 0

-MOGADISHU, Somalia — Somali military says it would retaliate for an al Shabab bomb attack that had killed at least one person and wounded five others, some seriously in Buloburde town.
+The Somali military says it will retaliate for an Al-Shabaab bomb attack that killed at least one person and seriously wounded five others in Buloburde town.

-Mohamed Mumin Elmi, an army commander says the militant group had blown up a newly refurbished airport in Buloburde town, some 425 km west of Mogadishu.
+Army commander Mohamed Mumin Elmi said the militant group blew up a newly refurbished airport in Buloburde, located about 425 km west of Mogadishu.

-“We will hunt down all militants’ wives and burn their houses down in Hiran region if the group does not its attacks on Buloburde airport”, Elmi said.
+“We will hunt down all militants’ wives and burn their houses down in the Hiran region if the group does not stop its attacks on Buloburde airport,” Elmi said.

 Somali army and African Union troops from Djibouti started on Tuesday cleaning up the debris from the bomb attack on the airport.